atiw003/hg2github/README.md

 * dulwich (version 0.6.1 or greater recommended for recent fixes): http://samba.org/~jelmer/dulwich/
 * hg-git: http://github.com/schacon/hg-git
+  (if you have spaces in your mercurial tags, you may want this version: git://github.com/schacon/hg-git)
 * simplejson for config.json parsing

 # Setup and use